 The Vermont Statutes Online

 § 4.
-Nonprofit organizations; wine and beer auctions; fundraising
+Nonprofit organizations; alcoholic beverage auctions; fundraising

-(a) A nonprofit organization qualified for tax exempt status pursuant to Section 501(c) of the Internal Revenue Code, as amended, in the discretion of the commissioner, may auction vinous or malt beverages, or both, to the public without a license, provided that:
+(a) A nonprofit organization qualified for tax exempt status pursuant to Section 501(c) of the federal Internal Revenue Code, as amended, in the discretion of the Commissioner, may auction alcoholic beverages to the public without a license, provided that:

-(2) The commissioner approves the organization’s nonprofit qualifications and the organization’s right to auction vinous or malt beverages.
+(2) The Commissioner approves the organization’s nonprofit qualifications and the organization’s proposal to auction alcoholic beverages.

-(3) The profits from the auction sale of beverages are used solely for the expenses of the nonprofit organization to conduct the sale or for the nonprofit purposes of the organization.
+(3) The profits from the auctioned beverages are used solely for the expenses of the nonprofit organization related to conducting the auction or for the nonprofit purposes of the organization.

-(b) A person who donates vinous or malt beverages to a nonprofit organization for an auction under this section is not required to be licensed under this chapter.
+(b) A person who donates alcoholic beverages to a nonprofit organization for an auction under this section is not required to be licensed under this title.

-(c) A licensee under this title may donate beverages to a nonprofit organization pursuant to this section, provided the licensee pays to the state all the taxes due as if the beverages had been sold in the course of the licensee’s business.
+(c) A licensee under this title may donate alcoholic beverages to a nonprofit organization pursuant to this section, provided the licensee pays to the State all the taxes that would be due if the alcoholic beverages had been sold in the course of the licensee’s business.